Arkaeriit/reflet/simulator/README.md

 ```

 ## IO
-To test your programs, the simulator is able to do basic IO.
+To test your programs, the simulator can do basic IO.
 To print a character, write it at address 0x1 and then write 0 at address 0x0.
 To get an input char, write 0 at address 0x2.
 The input char will be written at address 0x3.